Joseph Benavidez

 Joseph Rolando Benavidez (born July 31, 1984) is an American former professional mixed martial artist.
-He competed in the Flyweight division for the Ultimate Fighting Championship (UFC).
+He competed in the Bantamweight division in the WEC, and primarily in the Flyweight division for the Ultimate Fighting Championship (UFC).

+Joseph Benavidez is considered one of the greatest MMA fighters of all time, and the greatest flyweight of all time, among fighters who have never won a title, having lost all five of his title fights (one at Bantamweight, four at Flyweight).

 Background

 Benavidez was born on July 31, 1984, in San Antonio, Texas, and is of Mexican descent.
 Benavidez grew up with his single mother and two brothers.
-He attended Las Cruces High School, where he began training boxing.
-At the age of 16, he also began wrestling, discipline in which he became a New Mexico State champion.
+He attended Las Cruces High School, where he began training in Boxing and Wrestling. in which he became a New Mexico State champion.
 He continued to wrestle for one semester at William Penn University before dropping out.
 From college onwards Benavidez struggled with alcohol and drug abuse before becoming sober, subsequently turning his interest into mixed martial arts.